 First, your services have to be FOR somebody specifically, not the masses.
 When I ask many local companies "What's your target audience," I'll often hear, "Anyone that lives in the such-and-such area."
 Bull.
-A "family of 4" is different than a 5-person company and is an entirely different animal than a 100-person company.
+A "family of 4" is different than a 5-person company and is an entirely different animal than a 100person company.
 Totally different situations, needs, budgets, etc. You can't niche the phone book.
 That doesn't mean you must have a particular vertical to be successful.
 You can certainly have a variety of people as clients; but I would urge you to find the commonality of those clients be it size, income, pace of growth, consumer/business, etc.

-Second, whatever makes you unique must be RELEVANT to your clients-something exciting, engaging or of particular value to the person paying you money.
+Second, whatever makes you unique must be RELEVANT to your clients something exciting, engaging or of particular value to the person paying you money.
 That means you need to know what your competition is offering and doing and find that point of difference that matters the most to your clients and MASTER it.
-For my company, our USP is: "PC Doctor the only IT Company that allows business owners to get more work done with less overhead and still go home at 5 every night." and the best clients that we can service are companies that have a need for high employee productivity and maximum computer availability.
+For my company, our USP is fast, reliable, accurate, straightforward and efficient IT support, and the best clients that we can service are companies that don't stand for the run around and want a strategic plan in place to smoothly update and advance their networks.
 Now that doesn't mean that we aren't able to support other companies that are outside of this definition, but we are able to define who we work best with, and that's important.
-It's important that our USP is true, is unique to us (therefore cannot be copied) and is relevant to the people we want as clients.
+It's important that our USP is true, is unique to us and is relevant to the people we want as clients.

-If you're struggling to figure out what your USP is or what it SHOULD BE, find out what the top pet peeves are for prospects in your niche.
+If you're struggling to figure out what your USP is or what it SHOULD BE, find out what the top pet peeves are for prospects in your niche regarding IT.
 What on an everyday basis are they trying to get rid of?
 Once you know that, make it your personal mission to eliminate those irritants or solve those problems better than anyone else.
 Then you can back your claims up with facts and statistics, client case studies and guarantees.
 That's how we started out, and it's working pretty well for us so far.
 This process is really never done, but we're confident that for now we know who we serve and what we do best to serve them.